kashmithnisakya/agentic-order-management/README.md

 - Install all dependencies: `pip install -r requirements.txt`
 - **Check that OPENAI_API_KEY is set in `.env`**
 - Verify your API key is valid at [OpenAI Platform](https://platform.openai.com)
-- If using Ollama, check that it's running: `ollama serve`

 ### Frontend won't start
 - Ensure Node.js 18+ is installed